By Anna Kucirkova

 With the studies and proposals currently in place, as well as those that will be implemented in the near future, there is some hope that our planet will be able to continue to provide fresh water for all its inhabitants.

-This article was originally published on connectforwater.org.
+This article was originally published on connectforwater.org and was republished with permission.
 For the original click here.